LirasanMan/App-dev/README.md

 > A quick quote
 **The Mystery of life**
 >>*The mystery of life isn't a problem to solve,
-   but a reality to experience.
+   but a reality to experience.*
-*
-*
+---
-   A process that cannot be understood by stopping it.
+   *A process that cannot be understood by stopping it.
    We must move with the flow of the process.
    We must join it
    We must flow with it.*